Home Korean Ingredient GlossaryFermented Sauce (Jang) What Is Doenjang? (Korean Soybean Paste)

 • Records of the Three Kingdoms: This Chinese historical text, which was published in the 3rd Century AD, possibly mentions doenjang when it states that ‘Goguryeo people are good at brewing fermented soybeans.’
 You can find this quote in the Dongyi (Eastern foreigners) section in the Book of Wei.

-• Tomb Mural Paintings: In Korea, you can find paintings of jangdoks, otherwise known as onggi, in the murals of the Anak Tomb No.3 from the 4th century Goguryeo period.
-These jangdoks are fermenting jars or containers used for several different types of fermented food production, including doenjang!
+• Tomb Mural Paintings: In Korea, you can find paintings of jangdok, otherwise known as onggi, in the murals of the Anak Tomb No.3 from the 4th century Goguryeo period.
+Jangdok are fermenting jars or containers used for several different types of fermented food production, including doenjang!

 • Samguk Sagi (삼국사기): This text, known as the History of the Three Kingdoms, is a Korean historical record of the Three Kingdoms era.
-In this text, they wrote about preparing doenjang and ganjang (Korean soy sauce) for King Sinmun’s wedding in February of 683.
+In this text, they write that doenjang and ganjang (Korean soy sauce) were produced in preparation for King Sinmun’s wedding in February of 683.

 • Goryeosa (고려사): Known as the History of Goryeo, it mentions doenjang and ganjang in the Sikhwaji section of the text.
 Written nearly a century after the fall of Goryeo, during the reign of King Sejong (1418-1450), it details the history of the kingdom.
 In the text, doenjang and ganjang are mentioned as relief supplies after an invasion in 1018 and when famine swept the nation in 1052.